 Microsoft Dynamics localization is available for major ~35 countries.
 So the implementation partner need to confirm the availability of the Microsoft localization standard pack or any further customization is required in to that.
 One caution is required to be taken here, that such country specific localization should never be assumed by the team.
 Each requirement should be drafted properly and tested thoroughly in to localization pack.

 In the global rollout execution, multiple stakeholders come together from the different regions and geographies.
 A balanced combination of the offshore and onshore team is the key for the success, so utmost care is required in selecting the internal and external project team and stakeholders for both global build and local deployments.
 Communication is one of the key factors for the success of the rollouts, bilingual consultants are preferred who have command of a second and relevant language.
 They are handy in bridging the gap between the local business users and the implementation team.

 The large and complex nature of a global ERP Rollouts requires a similarly expansive & robust program governance model.
 Rollout program management plan consists of the following synopsis which should be covered in the local project plan.

 Dynamics ERP global rollouts, by their very nature, have far reaching implication on organizations as a whole.
 Therefore, it is crucial to look at the potential effect of the rollout approach on each companies and locations.
 Risk mitigation and change management need to be a critical project governance focus during the life of the project.

 If the first rollout of the implementation is successful and a team immediately experiences the benefits of the new system, then it creates confidence and enthusiasm within the organization.
-And once the rollout is been done then organization may think up to have a centralized support center for further enhancements and change requests and all these will ultimately lead to lowering the Total Cost of Ownership.
+And once the rollout is been done then organization may think up to have a centralized support centre for further enhancements and change requests.
+And all these will ultimately lead to lowering the Total Cost of Ownership.
 So have the best approach and processes in your hand to have the successful rollouts.